The Bavarian Mountain Hound is a versatile breed that thrives in active families. They are bred to hunt small game and have a strong prey drive.

 These dogs were bred to track injured big game, following the traces of blood the prey loses after being shot.
 In 1912, the "Klub für Bayrische Gebirgsschweißhunde", or Club for Bavarian Mountain Hound, was founded in Munich.

-A fresh viewpoint: Bavarian Mountain Hound Cost
+A unique perspective: Bavarian Mountain Hound Cost

 The breed gained popularity in Austria and Hungary, but it wasn't until the early 20th century that the Bavarian mountain hound originated in Germany.
 Initially used to track wounded game, this dog was bred as a scent hound.